 The Fitness Center in the addition on the south end of PHS is open to community members!
 The facility, which opened in 2019, features circuit training machines, cardio machines, and free weights.
 An adult staff member is available to answer questions about machine use.

-Heather Bassett has joined the Community Fitness Center staff as a Certified Personal Trainer.
-She is providing intake assessments and orientation sessions for any interested Fitness Center members.
+Heather Bassett has joined the Community Fitness Center staff as a NASM-Certified Personal Trainer and Certified Nutrition Coach.

 Our participants can get a preferred rate on subscriptions to Les Mills on Demand, which offers unlimited access to more than 1,000 online workouts!